energysystems/docs/hpc/euler.md

 export http_proxy=http://proxy.ethz.ch:3128
 ```

+## Handling non-LSF tasks with long runtime

+Sometimes, you may want to perform tasks with long runtime and you do not want or cannot run them on LSF.
+One such example is Snakemake, whose main process runs on the login nodes of Euler issuing jobs to LSF one after the other.
+Such Snakemake workflows can easily run for hours or even days.

+Long-running tasks can be tricky, as tasks running within a shell session get killed whenever the session gets closed.
+A session can often be closed unintentionally when your (VPN) connection to Euler drops.

+There are two ways of ensuring your long-running tasks survive connection drops.
+The first is to issue your command with a [no-hangup command](https://en.wikipedia.org/wiki/Nohup).
+This will ensure your process survives connection drops but you won't be able to easily see command line logs and you also risk loosing any other session-level configuration you made before loosing connection (activating conda environments, navigating to paths, setting environment variables etc).

+To ensure the entire session survives, the second option to issue long-running tasks is [screen](https://en.wikipedia.org/wiki/GNU_Screen).
+Screen keeps the shell session alive as long as either you close the session or the server gets shut down.
+Screen is pre-installed on Euler.
+The main commands are the following:

+1. `screen -S <name-of-session>`: Start a new shell session.
+2. `CTRL + A + D`: Leave the current session but keep it alive.
+3. `screen -r <name-of-session>`: Reconnect to an existing shell session.
+4. `screen -ls`: List all available shell sessions.

+**No matter whether you choose the no-hangup command or screen, be aware of the following.** When you ssh into euler.ethz.ch, you'll get connected to one of ~30 different login nodes (allocation is based on load).
+Therefore, when you reconnect, you may _not_ end up on the login node where your screen or no-hangup command is running.
+To overcome this, you can login directly to always the same node (for example eu-login-20.euler.ethz.ch).
+This has the disadvantage that your chosen login node may be heavy loaded while others aren't and it may not be the preferred option by cluster support.

 ## Receiving notifications

 When executing long-running workflows on Euler, you may want to get notified whenever workflows terminate.
 For individual jobs, you can use [built-in mechanisms](https://scicomp.ethz.ch/wiki/LSF_mini_reference).
 For entire workflows, you can send emails to yourself.
 This feature had been disabled with the [reopening of Euler in May 2020](https://scicomp.ethz.ch/wiki/Reopening_of_Euler_and_Leonhard_(May_2020)) but is available again as of July 2021.
 You can send an email without body like so: